Query & Response for Public Health

 Page standards status: Informative

-Minimization of Queries
+Optimization of Queries

-• Constrain results to a Date Range
+• Constrain the query to a specific context

 • Condition